kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 - [Security](#security) - New **kyma-developer** role, shorter ID token TTL, support for the kubectl `exec` command
 - [Serverless](#serverless) - Logging of function's source code before execution
 - [Service Catalog](#service-catalog) - Defining the URLs of the repositories that hold your bundles in the Helm Broker at runtime
-- [kyma-project.io](#kyma-project-io) - Backend refactoring, bugfixes, infomation panels, new tab layout, new external link icon
+- [kyma-project.io](#kyma-project-io) - Backend refactoring, bugfixes, information panels, new tab layout, new external link icon

 ---